Alixlg/AntiConsoleCrash/README.md

 # Anti-Console-Crash
 This program is console-based and written in C#.

+## Note !

+- You can easily use the release version, but if you want to make changes, you need to do the following :

 ## Program

 This project was generated using [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) version 9.0